Mother and Daddy Couldn’t Afford It…But Santa Could

 It was in December of 1931.
 We lived in a coal camp at McRoberts, KY, deep in the hills of Letcher County, in a home owned by the Consolidated Coal Co.

 I’d started school.
 There, the bigger boys had delighted in telling me the “truth” about Santa Claus.
 They said there was no such thing, and they repeated it often enough until I half-way had begun to believe them.

 I was old enough by then to understand that there was something happening out in the world beyond McRoberts called a depression which was causing my mother and daddy to have worried looks on their faces when they talked about it.
 They whispered in low voices about “hard times.”

 The mine where we lived had shut down.
-(My daddy died never forging “Old Console” for this.)
+(My daddy, he died, never forgave “Old Console” for this.)

 There was no work of any kind in McRoberts to be found.
 My daddy had left home, walking, headed for West Virginia.
 He’d heard some mines were working and there might be job possibility.

 I knew that since times were hard and that daddy wasn’t working, there couldn’t be any visit from Santa Claus to McRoberts that year, there would hardly be enough money for a little bit of food, let alone any such foolish things as toys.
 I went to bed on Christmas eve in 1931 knowing that there was no Santa Claus, knowing there would be no new toys in our house the next morning.
 I had helped my mother hang up our stockings on the mantel over the glowing coal fire in the grate, carefully banked with ashes, but I knew this to be but an idle gesture, that an apple, or perhaps an orange, would be the most that I could expect to find in my stocking the next morning.